pig-dot-dev/pig-python/README.md

 # Pig Documentation

-Pig is a platform that gives your AI agents the power to directly interact with Windows computers.
+Pig is an API to launch and automate Windows apps.

-This repo is the Python SDK and CLI for interacting with Pig's API.
+Plug this SDK into your AI Agent apps to give them a computer!

 > **Warning**: This API and associated infrastructure are currently in alpha and will likely undergo changes.